 The call center will operate about 6 hours a day, for 5 days a week.
 Each shift will be 6 hours long and will include two volunteers and one call center coordinator.
 During the shift, each volunteer will have to make about 8-10 calls of about half an hour each.

 Research Goals

-Assistance in building an effective, implementable and reflective CALL CENTER model (for additional centers).
+Assistance in building an effective, implementable and reflective CALL CENTER model (to be used at additional centers).

-Validation of the main outcome, alleviation of emotional and social loneliness among clients.
+Validation of the main outcome: alleviation of emotional and social loneliness among clients.